patricegautier/unifiZabbix/README.md

 ![Macros](/images/macros.png)

+• libSSH can be a source of problems:

-• if some of your items randomly fail with 'Cannot read data from SSH server' (in the UI or in  /var/log/zabbix/zabbix_server.log), the likely culprit is an outdated version of libssh, which sometimes returns an error code even on success.
+- if some of your items randomly fail with 'Cannot read data from SSH server' (in the UI or in  /var/log/zabbix/zabbix_server.log), the likely culprit is an outdated version of libssh, which sometimes returns an error code even on success.
 You have to compile the last version from sources from libssh.org and recompile I'm afraid..
 This was a problem on Raspbian buster for libssh 0.8.x and is confirmed fixed with libssh 0.9.5 at least.

 On Raspbian Bullseye you can find libssl at https://packages.debian.org/bullseye/amd64/libssh-4/download